-Our overall corporate objective to conscientiously impact the communities where we live, work and play, with a focus on programs and projects that grow the sustainability of our society, culture and environment.
+Our overall corporate objective is to conscientiously impact the communities where we live, work and play, with a focus on programs and projects that grow the sustainability of our society, culture and environment.

 STEM

-$1.5 million in contributions to STEM (science, technology, engineering, and math) programs.
+Over $1.7 million in contributions to STEM (science, technology, engineering, and math) programs.
 We understand that ensuring that a robust pipeline of highly skilled personnel with backgrounds in math and science is essential to the success of our project and our industry.
 Our funding is directed towards elementary, middle and high school STEM programs.

 EDUCATION